 Levator Ani Syndrome

 The levator ani muscles are a sling or muscles that go from the pubic symphysis in the front of the body to the coccyx in the back.
 Directly they hold up the bladder, prostate (in men), and uterus and vagina (in women) as well as the descending rectum.
 Because the pain occurring in the rectal muscle can feel like a spasm this condition can sometimes be called Levator Spasm Syndrome.
-These spasms are episodic, usually last no longer than 20 minutes and often unrelated to bowel movement.
+These spasms are episodic, usually, last no longer than 20 minutes and often unrelated to a bowel movement.

 Levator Ani Syndrome Symptoms